BEEF LIVER BALLS

-The group understands this, but also understands the behemoth global commercial interests they are going into battle against.
-They understand that people who have been convinced on feeding their dog's a vegetable diet for decades is going to have a massive "cognitive dissonance", an internal struggle that 'wont compute' to change over their feeding types and habits (convenience of buying at the supermarket).
+The group understands this but also understands the behemoth global commercial interests they are going into battle against.
+They understand that people who have been convinced on feeding their dog's a vegetable diet for decades are going to have a massive "cognitive dissonance", an internal struggle that 'won't compute' to change over their feeding types and habits (convenience of buying at the supermarket).

 Nor will many owners have the skill, time and effort required to do appropriate combinations of animal products to provide the complete diet required.
 And that is why, initially this group isn't interested in going after the end goal, just yet.